Five common dog toilet etiquettes explained

 When peeing is not enough scent, dogs like to scrape their feet across the ground as chis have scent glands on their feet.
 When they do this, they get double exposure, to show they have really made their mark.

 Ever noticed that your chihuahua stares at you when they pee?
 Some owners think this is your pup asking for privacy, but it’s almost the opposite.
 They are asking you to keep an eye out for predators while they are at their most vulnerable.

 It can be a bit disconcerting though, the look you get when they settle down for a poop!

 Perhaps an unusual practice that you may not have noticed, but because dogs are highly magneto-sensitive, they often choose their bathroom breaks so that they are aligned to face north or south.
 Researchers have conducted many studies and have found that many dogs will orientate themselves during toilet time.

-Being your personal compass is an impressive feature for your chi, but often dogs will only exhibit this remarkable behaviour when the Earth’s magnetic field is calm.
-Most definitely an intelligent bathroom trait.
+Being your own personal compass is an impressive feature for any dog and often dogs will exhibit this remarkable behaviour when the earth’s magnetic field is calm.

 Does your chi show any of these signs while peeing?
 Can you navigate yourself when your pup uses the bathroom?
 Or perhaps your pooch has their own quirks that we haven’t covered?
 Let us know!